hsprince-14/USB-Info-Grabber-Script/README.md

 This script is designed to run on a Windows system from a USB drive to perform a system audit.
 It collects a variety of information about the network, system, security, and throughput metrics.
 The collected data is saved to the USB drive in a folder called `SystemAuditLogs`.

-The script works automatically when run, collecting data, merging logs, and encrypting sensitive information.
+The script works automatically when inserting a USB, collecting data, merging logs, and encrypting sensitive information.
 It’s meant for educational and ethical auditing purposes only.

 ---